 The most common way that pollution ends up in our water is through urban stormwater runoff.
 Since stormwater pollution comes from many different activities on the land, traditional regulatory controls do not always work like they do for industrial pollution.
-Instead, we rely upon education and outreach are key activities to reduce stormwater pollution.
-Everyone can take actions to reduce stormwater pollution, either by reducing the potential for pollution or by slowing or stopping the flow of rainwater or snowmelt.
+Instead, we rely upon education and outreach to promote individual actions to reduce stormwater pollution.
+Everyone can take actions to prevent stormwater pollution, either by reducing the potential for pollution or by slowing or stopping the flow of stormwater.

 The MACC received a grant in December 2016 from the Community Foundation of the Holland/Zeeland Area (CFHZ) to support the development of a green stormwater vision for the Macatawa Watershed.
-A draft of the vision was submitted to the CFHZ on December 1 with the final grant report.
-The document includes information about the various types of green stormwater infrastructure, relationships to water quality and transportation, a brief discussion of economics, and a strategy to implement the vision.
-The document will likely be updated after review and input from community stakeholders, but the draft version of the vision can be viewed here.
-Click here for Appendix C, draft conceptual designs.
+A draft of the vision was submitted to the CFHZ on December 1, 2017 with the final grant report.
+The vision includes information about types of green stormwater infrastructure, relationships to water quality and transportation, a brief discussion of economics, and a strategy to implement the vision.
+The document will be updated after review and input from community stakeholders.
+We welcome review and comments from everyone.
+Send comments to email@example.com

-In late 2014, the Macatawa Watershed Project worked with a local designer to develop a Stormwater Guidebook for the Macatawa Watershed.
-The Guidebook was based on one developed by the Rogue River Watershed, located north of Grand Rapids, that was designed as a resource for Township Planning Commissions to provide information about ways to incorporate storm water friendly practices into local planning, zoning and ordinances.
-The Guidebook was made available to the Townships in the Macatawa Watershed both in hard copy and digital formats.
+In late 2014, the Macatawa Watershed Project worked with a local designer to develop a stormwater guidebook for the Macatawa Watershed.
+The guidebook was based on one developed by the Rogue River Watershed, located north of Grand Rapids.
+Their guidebook was designed as a resource for Township Planning Commissions to provide ways to incorporate stormwater friendly practices into local planning, zoning and ordinances.
+The Macatawa version of the guidebook was made available to the Townships in the Macatawa Watershed both in hard copy and digital formats.
 A digital copy can be downloaded below.
 Contact the MACC office to request a hard copy.

-The EPA controls stormwater and sewer overflow discharges through its National Pollutant Discharge Elimination System (NPDES).
+The EPA regulates stormwater discharges through its National Pollutant Discharge Elimination System (NPDES).
 The NPDES provides guidance to municipalities and state and federal permitting authorities on how to meet stormwater pollution control goals as flexibly and cost-effectively as possible.
 In Michigan, the state permitting authority is the Michigan Department of Environmental Quality.